Improving Quality of Service for Users of DAG-based Distributed Ledgers: System model

-In what follows, we are specifically interested in designing a mechanism to orchestrate the interaction between users and nodes in DAG-based DLT networks.
+In what follows, we are specifically interested in designing a mechanism to orchestrate the interaction between users and nodes in leaderless DAG-based DLT networks.
 Our goal is to deliver a uniformly good QoS to all users and ensure that the probability of any user experiencing a very bad QoS is low, while allowing nodes to profit by processing a regular stream and (on average) fair share of transactions.
-While our results generally apply to any DAG-based DLT, we include some details of IOTA's implementation as a concrete example.
+While our results generally apply to any leaderless DAG-based DLT, we include some details of IOTA's implementation as a concrete example.
 Specifically, the rate at which nodes can issue transactions in the IOTA network is regulated by an access control algorithm~\cite{cullen2021access, zhao2021secure}.
-Each node regulates its own issue rate via a distributed algorithm based on the additive increase multiplicative decrease (AIMD) algorithm~\cite{cai2005performance, shorten2006positive, shorten2005analysis}\footnote{The AIMD algorithm is used to control transmission rate: nodes increase their transmission rate additively until congestion happens, at which point nodes multiplicatively decrease their transmission rate.}.
-Fair issue rates are then enforced throughout the network via a scheduling algorithm based on deficit round robin (DRR) algorithm \cite{shreedhar1995efficient}.
-The result of this mechanism is a network that is attack resistant and where each node achieves a transaction issue rate proportional to its \emph{reputation}.
+Each node regulates its own issue rate via a distributed algorithm based on the additive increase multiplicative decrease (AIMD) algorithm~\cite{cai2005performance, shorten2006positive, shorten2005analysis}: nodes increase their issuing rate additively until congestion is detected locally, at which point they decrease their issuing rate multiplicatively which allows each node to converge to an issuing rate proportional to their reputation.
+By locally following this AIMD algorithm, each node obtains an issuing rates proportional to its \emph{reputation} (for example, in a PoS system, they would achieve an issuing rate proportional to their stake), and these issuing rates are then enforced throughout the network via a scheduling algorithm based on deficit round robin (DRR) algorithm \cite{shreedhar1995efficient}.

 While the definition of QoS is quite broad, we will focus our attention mostly on delay and fees as measures of QoS in this work.
 In order to provide an indicator of QoS to users, nodes must estimate the expected delay for them to issue a newly arriving transaction.
-This delay depends on two factors: the number of transactions in the node's {\imp} at the time of the new transaction's arrival; and the service rate of the {\imp}.
-As mentioned above, in the IOTA network, the service rate of each node's {\imp} is determined by the AIMD-based rate setting algorithm employed by the node (see the Appendix for further detail).
+This delay depends on two factors: the number of transactions in the node's LTP at the time of the new transaction's arrival; and the service rate of the LTP.
+As mentioned above, in the IOTA network, the service rate of each node's LTP is determined by the AIMD-based rate setting algorithm employed by the node (see the Appendix for further detail).
 Given this background, we now propose policies by which users and nodes can interact with each other in order to achieve good network behaviour.